OyePriscilla/Leaderboard-Api/README.md

 # Leaderboard
-This website was built to learn the basics of callbacks, promises and API.
+LeaderBoard was built to learn the how to interprete API documentation, understand how to send and receive data from API.
+The name and score of the chess game players are sent to leaderboard API.

 ## Built With
 * HTML